-After downloading the source code as a gzipped tarball, the user can unpack it with which will create the directory fun3d-13.0-.
-(The represents a code that the FUN3D uses internally to version the code.)
-If you have do not have a GNU-compatible tar, you may have to insert a separate decompression step, i.e., gzip -d fun3d-13.0-.tar.gz | tar zxf -
+After downloading the source code as a gzipped tarball, the user can unpack it with which will create the directory fun3d-13.2-.
+(The represents a code that the Fun3D uses internally to version the code.)
+If you have do not have a GNU-compatible tar, you may have to insert a separate decompression step, i.e.,

 '''

-tar zxf fun3d-13.0-.tar.gz
+tar zxf fun3d-13.2-.tar.gz

 '''